APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

-   If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process.

-   This mechanism is to be applied only by resolvers that are performing DNSSEC validation, and applies only to RRset responses to an A or AAAA query (Query Type value 1 or 28) where the resolver has authenticated the response RRset according to the DNSSEC validation process and where the query name contains either of the labels described in this section.
+   This mechanism is to be applied only by resolvers that are performing DNSSEC validation, and applies only to RRset responses to an A or AAAA query (Query Type value 1 or 28) where the resolver has authenticated the response RRset according to the DNSSEC validation process and where the query name contains either of the labels described in this section as its left-most label.
 In this case, the resolver is to perform an additional test following the conventional validation function, as described in this section.
-The result of this additional test determines whether the resolver is to change a response that indicates that the RRset is authentic to a response that indicates DNSSEC validation failure.
+The result of this additional test determines whether the resolver will alter its response that would've indicated that the RRset is authentic to a response that indicates DNSSEC validation failure via the use of RCODE 2.

 3. Sentinel Processing

-   This proposed test that uses the DNS resolver mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
-The test is intended to allow a user to determine the state of their DNS resolution system, and, in particular, whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a key roll.
+   This proposed test that uses the sentinel detection mechanism described in this document is based on the use of three DNS names that have three distinct DNS resolution behaviours.
+The test is intended to allow a user to determine the state of their DNS resolution system, and, in particular, whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor as a trusted key in a root zone KSK roll scenario.

    The name format can be defined in a number of ways, and no name form is intrinsically better than any other in terms of the test itself.